New Zealand Emissions Trading Scheme: Export of units overseas

 In August 2009, forestry companies were selling units to domestic and international buyers.
 Forestry company Ernslaw One converted 520,000 NZ units into Assigned amount units and sold them to the Norwegian Government, in a deal brokered by New Zealand carbon broker, Carbon Market Solutions Ltd. At the time, it was the largest forestry carbon credit deal in the world.
-Industry sources estimated the prices were approximately $NZ21 to $NZ22 a tonne and that value of the trade would have been between $NZ10.9 million and $NZ11.4 million, depending on the exchange rate.
-Ernslaw One had also sold 50,000 units at $NZ20 (sales value about $NZ1 million worth) to a domestic buyer and then subsequently at the end of 2009 made a second 500,000 tonne trade with the Norwegian Government.
+Industry sources estimated the prices were approximately NZ$21 to NZ$22 a tonne and that value of the trade would have been between NZ$10.9 million and NZ$11.4 million, depending on the exchange rate.
+Ernslaw One had also sold 50,000 units at NZ$20 (sales value about NZ$1 million worth) to a domestic buyer and then subsequently at the end of 2009 made a second 500,000 tonne trade with the Norwegian Government.

 Import of international units

 As previously noted, the NZ ETS allows unlimited importing of international units which makes it a price-taker with only the international price as a constraint on emissions.
 In the first compliance period the six months to December 2010, less than 2 per cent of the surrendered units were imported from the international Kyoto markets (64 per cent had been bought from forest owners and 31 per cent had been allocated free to trade-exposed industrial emitters).
 In the 2011 calendar year, NZ emitters made a large switch from domestic NZUs to cheaper international units.
 Of the 16.3 million units surrendered, 11.7 million units (or 72%) were imported international units (being 4.2 million CERs 4.3 million ERUs and 3.2 million RMUs.
 In 2013, cheap international carbon credits made up 99.5 per cent of the units NZ emitters used to meet their obligations.
-Of these units, 91 percent were ERUs sourced from former Soviet Union countries that cannot be used in the European Union ETS.
+Of these units, 91 percent were ERUs sourced from former Soviet Union countries that could not be used in the European Union ETS.